 Now, I have several pounds of cooked venison and another roasting pan full of broth.

 At dark-thirty on the day you wish to serve the burgoo, It is time to assemble the ingredients.
 This part is actually very easy.
 You have done all the hard work.
 You have the cooked chicken, venison, and the bone broths made themselves.
 All that’s left to do now is chop everything up and throw it into a giant pot and simmer it.

 First, dice up all the cooked meat.
 Cut all the chicken and venison into bite sized pieces.
 Then put the 2+ gallons of broth & diced meat together into one giant pot & get things warming up.

 Next, add some veggies: 2 quarts tomatoes, 2 quarts lima beans, 3 onions, 1 green pepper, 1 yellow pepper, 2 bulbs garlic, 3 carrots, 1 large bag of frozen corn, 1 large bag of frozen okra.

 Nearly everything in this Burgoo was raised, grown, killed, and processed here on our farm.
 I love that.
-The only things I bought from the store were the carrots, corn and okra (and some seasonings).
+The only things I bought from the store were the carrots and okra (and some seasonings).
 Very organic.
+Very local.
 Very healthy.

 Chop up your onions, garlic, peppers, carrots and add everything into the pot with the chicken pieces, venison pieces, and broth.